 In the case of smart meters, in part because of their ubiquitous deployment, the set $C_x$ of cyberattacks directly against smart meters might be particularly significant.
 The types of attacks enabled by smart meter deployment include misuse of meter functionality by customers (e.g., for incorrectly reduced billing); unauthorized and perhaps malicious disconnection of selected customer service; theft, misuse, or corruption of collected customer data; and malicious widespread disconnection of customer service.
 These are among the attacks in $C_x$ that need to have probabilities of success associated with them.
 The combined expected cost of all cyberattacks is $\sum_{j \in C_x} P(x_j)\operatorname{\textit{Cyb}}(x_j)$.

 The $\operatorname{\textit{ENBCDS}}$ in this hypothetical case can be expressed as in Eq. \eqref{eq:3} where $f\left(s_{x}\right)$ is given by Eq. \eqref{Eq2} and with $P_{s_x}(x_j)$ generally decreasing and ${\operatorname{\textit{Cyb}}}_{s_x} (x_j)$ generally increasing as $s_x$ increases.
-The function $\operatorname{\textit{ENBCDS}}(s_x)$ might be represented by a curve similar to the curve labeled $x$ in Fig. \ref{fig:comparisonENBCDS}.
+The function $\operatorname{\textit{ENBCDS}}(s_x)$ might be represented by a curve similar to the curve labeled $x$ in Figure \ref{fig:comparisonENBCDS}.
 This graph also contains a curve labeled $y$ which might represent the $\operatorname{\textit{ENBCDS}}$ on deployed digital protective relays.
-Some digital protective relays can be used without remote communication; the main cyber-defense expense for these devices might be ensuring against resident malicious hardware or software implants.
-Intuitively, small cyber-defense expenditures on digital protective relays might be expected to provide greater net benefit than the same level of expenditures on smart meters, which probably entail greater cyber-vulnerability.
-If valid, the curves in Fig. \ref{fig:comparisonENBCDS} suggest that the amount $s_x^A-s_x^*$ of cyber-defense spending should be diverted from smart meters to digital protective relays.
-Of course, many other possible GDFs are not depicted in Fig. \ref{fig:comparisonENBCDS}, and the levels of actual and optimal spending on each of them will need to be considered in any spending decisions.
-Nevertheless, Fig. \ref{fig:comparisonENBCDS} illustrates a potential benefit of trying to determine $\operatorname{\textit{ENBCDS}}$ curves for all grid digital functionalities actually employed or under consideration.
+Some digital protective relays can be used without remote communication; the main cyber defense expense for these devices might be ensuring against resident malicious hardware or software implants.
+Intuitively, small cyber defense expenditures on digital protective relays might be expected to provide greater net benefit than the same level of expenditures on smart meters, which probably entail greater cyber vulnerability.
+If valid, the curves in Figure \ref{fig:comparisonENBCDS} suggest that the amount $s_x^A-s_x^*$ of cyber defense spending should be diverted from smart meters to digital protective relays.
+Of course, many other possible GDFs are not depicted in Figure \ref{fig:comparisonENBCDS}, and the levels of actual and optimal spending on each of them will need to be considered in any spending decisions.
+Nevertheless, Figure \ref{fig:comparisonENBCDS} illustrates a potential benefit of trying to determine $\operatorname{\textit{ENBCDS}}$ curves for all grid digital functionalities actually employed or under consideration.